maxhbr/LDBcollector/md/Artistic-1.0-cl8.md

                         "Artistic-1.0-cl8"
                     ],
                     "__impliedId": "Artistic-1.0-cl8",
-                    "__impliedJudgement": [
+                    "__impliedComments": [
                         [
                             "Scancode",
-                            {
-                                "tag": "NeutralJudgement",
+                            [
-                                "contents": "Per SPDX.org, this license was superseded by v2.0 This is Artistic License\n1.0 as found on OSI site, including clause 8.\n"
+                                "Per SPDX.org, this license was superseded by v2.0 This is Artistic License\n1.0 as found on OSI site, including clause 8.\n"
-                            }
+                            ]
                         ]
                     ],
                     "__impliedCopyleft": [